ArcanaFramework/fileformats/_sources/read_write.rst.txt

 In addition to the basic features of validation and path handling, it is possible to implement methods to interact with the data of file format objects via "extras hooks".
-Such features are added to selected format classes on a needs basis (pull requests welcome 😊, see :ref:`Developer Guide`), so are by no means comprehensive, and are provided "as-is".
+Such features are added to selected format classes on a needs basis (pull requests welcome 😊, see :ref:`Extras`), so are by no means comprehensive, and are provided "as-is".

 Since these features typically rely on a range of external libraries, they are kept in